Hearing Protection Act: 2022 Status

 Many gun owners believed with the Republican Party controlling the White House and all of Congress, the Hearing Protection Act would quickly pass.
 However, it did not gain the traction many hoped for, and it became a symbol of the Republican Party failing to advance the interests of gun owners in Congress when they had the chance.

-The current status of the Hearing Protection Act is dead.
+The current status of the Hearing Protection Act is a non-starter until all three branches of the Federal Government are Republican majority.
 Sadly, this bill has never advanced through Congress, and in the present political climate will not.
 When the GOP held both houses, it never was passed, and now that Congress is split, it simply has no chance at all for serious consideration.
-The fact that we are now in the middle of a heated presidential election campaign and a controversial impeachment investigation only further ensures that the Hearing Protection Act will not be going anywhere.
+The fact that we are now in the middle of an upcoming heated presidential election campaign and a controversy within the Biden Administration only further ensures that the Hearing Protection Act (HPA) will not be going anywhere.

 Did The Hearing Protection Act Pass?

 The Hearing Protection Act has never passed both houses of Congress and is not currently being considered for any vote or hearing.
-Because the Democrats hold the House of Representatives, we will not be seeing the Hearing Protection Act considered in 2019 or 2020.
+Because the Democrats hold the House of Representatives, we will not be seeing the Hearing Protection Act considered at the current moment.Keep In The Loop

 When Will The Hearing Protection Act Pass?